The Honeymooners: The Flintstones

 In 1960, the Hanna-Barbera-produced animated sitcom The Flintstones debuted on ABC.
-Many critics and viewers noted the close resemblance of that show's premise and characters to that of The Honeymooners.
-In various interviews over the years, creators and founders of their production company William Hanna and Joseph Barbera each stated that The Honeymooners was one of the inspirations for The Flintstones.
-Gleason later said that he considered suing, but decided that becoming known as "the guy who yanked Fred Flintstone off the air" was not worth the negative publicity.
-Historically, The Honeymooners itself was compared in its day to the similar comedy series The Bickersons as well as Laurel and Hardy (particularly Sons of the Desert), and while The Flintstones made no secret of hiring some of the writers and being inspired by the premise, The Flintstones original series and its spinoffs changed over the years, ultimately having more differences than similarities, starting with its setting and artistic approach.
+Many critics and viewers noted the close resemblance of the show's premise and characters to those of The Honeymooners, and William Hanna and Joseph Barbera have both stated that The Honeymooners was among their inspirations for The Flintstones.
+Gleason later said that he considered suing but decided that becoming known as "the guy who yanked Fred Flintstone off the air" was not worth the negative publicity.
+The Honeymooners had been compared in its day to the similar comedy series The Bickersons as well as to the work of Laurel and Hardy (particularly Sons of the Desert).
+The Flintstones series and its spinoffs changed over the years and deviated from the similarities to The Honeymooners.